 Shriver was placed into a community rehab hospital where he was participating in inpatient therapy and fitted for a prosthesis.
 During Shriver’s time of therapy at Methodist Hospital he discovered who SRT was and what they could do for him.
 His first time hearing about SRT was when a lady named Nancy, from wound care, visited him and spoke very highly

 “Everyone I have worked with at SRT has been awesome.”

 Now, Shriver works for USIC (United States Infrastructure Corporation) where he is a

 Project Supervisor.
 Being a Project Superviser means Shriver oversees a team of locate

-“The Walking Schools SRT hosts are so beneficial and to above knee and below knee
+“The programs are so beneficial and to above knee and below knee